 MBChB (CUHK), FCSHK, FRCS(Edin), FHKAM(Surg)

 Dr Lam was appointed Consultant Neurosurgeon in the Prince of Wales Hospital in 1998.
 Dr Lam then continued to explore new neurosurgical technology.
-Through overseas training, integration of novel technology to clinical practice and organising educational symposium and workshops, Dr Lam promote and share several neurosurgical techniques to Hong Kong and Asia Pacific Region.
+Through overseas training, integration of novel technology to clinical practice and organising educational symposium and workshops, Dr Lam has promoted and shared several neurosurgical techniques to Hong Kong and Asia Pacific Region.
 Examples include (1) performing brain surgery when the patient is awake, (2) using of the artificial disc to replace the degenerated cervical intervertebral disc, and (3) using a lateral retroperitoneal approach in performing lumbar spine surgery, etc.

 Dr Lam is currently studying the integration of intra-operation 3D scanning, navigation and endoscope for spine surgery.
-Dr Lam organised various workshops and symposium for local and regional doctors.
+Dr Lam has organised various workshops and symposium for local and regional doctors.
 Many international spinal instrument companies recognised the quality of teaching of Dr Lam, therefore appointed him as a consultant to provide surgical training and education on new spinal technology to doctors in Hong Kong and Asia Pacific Region.

 DR. HARRIET STUART-CLARKE